Gordon (ACT)

 The level of cultural diversity witnessed in Gordon was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gordon's population shows cultural diversity with 21.4% born overseas and 16.0% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 50.2%.
-The overrepresentation in 'Other' religion is notable at 1.3%, compared to 1.0% regionally.
+Gordon's cultural diversity is notable, with 21.4% of its population born overseas and 16.0% speaking a language other than English at home.
+Christianity is the predominant religion in Gordon, accounting for 50.2% of the population.
+However, the 'Other' religious category is slightly overrepresented compared to Australian Capital Territory averages, comprising 1.3% versus 1.4%.

 Frequently Asked Questions - Diversity